smartin015/l2_makerspace/docs/bootstrap.md

 - A Google cloud developer account for starting up containers via GKE that need to be externally visible.
   Some of this may be hosted by the original L2 makerspace, so reach out to contact@fabricate.io before going much further.
-- A github user used or forking this repository to modify it to suit your space (and to issue pull requests, *wink wink*)
+- A github user or forking this repository to modify it to suit your space (and to issue pull requests please!)
-- A local server handle large, ephemeral data storage, data at rest, and high-bandwidth communication.
+- A local server to handle large, ephemeral data storage, data at rest, and high-bandwidth communication.
   - Recommend something like >1T of storage, >8G ram, a decent (i7?)
 CPU and a recent (<2yr old) GPU for simulation and machine learning.
-  - You can skimp on the GPU or even the storage and instead rely on GCE storage and GPU/TPU, but that can get pricy in the long run.
-It's handy to have a local source.
+  - You can skimp on the GPU or even the storage and instead rely on GCE storage and GPU/TPU, but that can become expensive in the long run.
 - A wired LAN network with >1Gbps network switch with as many ports as you have displays in the makerspace.

 ### Packages